Black Terry

-Esteban Mares Castañeda (September 3, 1952 – April 20, 2025) was a Mexican luchador, or professional wrestler, better known by the ring name Black Terry.
+Esteban Mares Castañeda (September 3, 1952 – April 20, 2025) was a Mexican professional wrestler, better known by the ring name Black Terry.
 Wrestling since 1973, he was once part of a group called Los Temerarios alongside Jose Luis Feliciano and Shu El Guerrero.
 He had also worked as the masked character Guerrero Maya ("Mayan Warrior") where he formed the group called Los Guerreros Del Futuro ("The Warriors of the Future") with Guerrero del Futuro (a masked Feliciano) and Damian El Guerrero.
-He was the father of wrestler Guerrero Maya Jr. although the relationship was not officially recognized due to Guerrero Maya, Jr. being a masked wrestler.
+He was the mentor & kayfabe father of wrestler Guerrero Maya Jr. although the relationship was not officially recognized due to Guerrero Maya, Jr. being a masked wrestler.

 Professional wrestling career

 Mares made his professional wrestling debut in February 1973, using the ring name Black Terry but later adopted a masked ring character called "La Gacela", Spanish for "The Gazelle".
 On November 20, 1977, Mares was forced to remove the La Gacela mask after losing a Lucha de Apuesta ("Bet match") to El Signo.
 Following the mask loss he reverted to working as Black Terry.